tholmes59/celtics-roster-cli-project/README.md

 # CelticsRosterCliProject

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/celtics_roster_cli_project`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Boston Celtics Roster command line interface program!
+This program will allow you to view a list of the current roster for the NBA's Boston Celtics.
+From there it allows you to drill down to each individual player on the team and view additional information on the player as well as see their current season statisitcs.

 ## Installation